If someone suggests that you aren't beautiful, you can consider how regretful it is that they have such a limited view of beauty.

 - Change the definition of mainstream beauty standards.

-- Build confidence and create the wave of self-acceptance.
+- Build confidence and create a wave of self-acceptance.

 - Stop having unrealistic body standards.